 Managing Director Kim Simon and Director of Research and Documentation Karen Jungblut represented the Institute.

-"This month of April is a time of reflection and commemoration of the Holocaust and the Cambodian and Rwandan genocides, and today, here, we acknowledge the 97th anniversary of the Armenian Genocide," Simon said.
+"This month of April is a time of reflection and commemoration of the Holocaust and the Cambodian genocides as well as the genocide against the Tutsi in Rwanda; and today, here, we acknowledge the 97th anniversary of the Armenian Genocide," Simon said.
 "It is encouraging to know that through our work together, the voices, the stories, and the memories of the survivors and the victims will be preserved, in perpetuity."